ocaml-ppx/ppx_tools/README.md

       end

-_dumpast_ is a direct example of using _genlifter_ applied on the OCaml Parsetree definition itself.  ppx_metaquot.exe is another similar example.
+_dumpast_ is a direct example of using _genlifter_ applied on the OCaml Parsetree definition itself.  ppx_metaquot is another similar example.